When does the Festival begin and end each day?

 Musicians have to be able to hear themselves and each other.
 Acts that have loud instruments on stage, (drum kits or amplifiers, for example) the monitors for other artists who are playing with them tend to be turned up in order to hear themselves on stage.
 Many of those artists can’t play “softer,” as it is inherent to their style of music.
 The sound engineers are tasked with making it sound balanced in the audience, so the loudest instrument on the stage usually dictates the volume of the mix coming out to the audience.

-The Northwest Folklife Festival has over 20 stages active most days of the festival.
+The Northwest Folklife Festival has over 26 stages.
 Compared to most of the other festivals that means there are a considerable number of performances happening at the same time on a relatively small campus.
 While we work toward stages not interfering with each other, it does mean that there is a vast amount of sound circulating at our Festival.
 Festival staff members walk around the festival grounds with decibel meters and limit both stage and busker volumes.

 How do you bring all the Festival performers together?

 We create and explore opportunities to showcase regional artists, traditional dance, music, storytelling and exhibits through partnerships with diverse cultural and ethnic communities in the region.
 We developed great relationships with over 100 Community Coordinators who help connect our programmers with bands and performers and help us keep up to date with what is going on around the Northwest.
 All the performers on our stages donate their time and energy to the Festival.
 For more information about programming visit Programming FAQ.